-Instead of presenting in paragraphs, I will express that discussion in the raw format to you.
+Instead of presenting in paragraphs, I will express that discussion in the raw format of conversation to you.

 Student: Do you think problem - solving is so important in learning math?

 Teacher: Yes, surely without problem-solving, you will not at all enjoy the process of learning of mathematics.
 If you learn math without problem-solving is like charging the phone without the battery.

 T: Math is nothing but layers of answers to a large number of Whys, Hows, Can We, etc. All the thoughts, questions and answers are refined into something called theorems and lemmas to make them look concise.
 Theory develops in this way only.
 Often someone gives a new way of looking into things or connecting two different fields of study, that becomes the definitions, but that was actually done to solve a new problem or question that occurred in their minds or make the things precise.
 Problems and Theory are the two sides of the same coin.